dclong/blog/misc/content/2014/09/find-tips.markdown

 It is suggested that you
 use
-[fselect](https://github.com/jhspetersson/fselect)
-or
-[osquery](http://www.legendu.net/misc/blog/osquery-tips)
-(currently have some bugs)
+Python (the `pathlib` module), [fselect](https://github.com/jhspetersson/fselect) or [osquery](http://www.legendu.net/misc/blog/osquery-tips) (currently have some bugs) to locate files.
-to locate files,
+The Python module `pathlib` is the most suitable one for relatively complex jobs.
-both of which support SQL-like syntax and are more intuitive than the `find` command.
+Both fselect and osquery support SQL-like syntax and are more intuitive than the `find` command.

 1. Find all files with the extension ".out" in the current directory and its subdirectory,